 Individuals suffering from compulsive overeating engage in frequent episodes of uncontrolled eating, also known as binge eating, during which they tend to feel frenzied or out of control.
 Additionally, people who are addicted to food will often eat past the point of feeling comfortably full followed by bingeing accompanied by feelings of guilt and/or depression.

-If left untreated, compulsive overeating can lead to serious medical conditions ranging from; high cholesterol to diabetes to heart disease to sleep apnea, hypertension and major depression.
-In addition to these medical conditions, those struggling with a food addiction can suffer from long-term side effects such as kidney disease, arthritis, bone deterioration, and strokes.
+If left untreated, compulsive overeating can lead to serious medical conditions ranging from; high cholesterol to diabetes to heart disease to sleep apnea, hypertension, and major depression.
+In addition to these medical conditions, those struggling with a food addiction can suffer from long-term side effects.
+These can include kidney disease, arthritis, bone deterioration, and strokes.

 Finding help for food addiction in South Florida may seem overwhelmingly difficult, but it doesn’t have to be.
-Conveniently located in Delray Beach, The Delray Center for Healing can help you overcome your food addiction if you let them.
+Conveniently located in Delray Beach, The Delray Center for Healing can help you overcome your food addiction.

 Since 2003, the Delray Center for Healing has provided exceptional psychiatric and therapeutic care for mental health, eating, and substance use disorders.
 To learn more about our philosophy and treatment approach, download our free e-book, “Psychiatry Redefined,” written by our founder and medical director, Raul J. Rodriguez, MD.